 2. Civil Case.
 A civil case or claim can be pursued regardless of the filing or outcome of a criminal case.
 A civil case is not necessarily dependent on the criminal case; however, evidence and testimony obtained through the criminal case can be helpful to proving and prevailing on the civil case against the day care center and its employees.
 As a practical matter, there are considerations or factors in a civil case that are somewhat different than a criminal case.
 For instance, the availability of liability insurance is typically a big concern in a civil case.
 In most civil cases involving a child who suffered injuries at a day care center, the remedy sought by the parent through a Florida Child Injury Lawyer is compensation.
 It should be noted that a day care center and its employees can be sued and a big judgment can be obtained against them.
 However, it is quite a different challenge to collect upon this judgment especially if there is no available liability insurance.
 The availability or lack of availability of liability insurance is just one factor among many that are part of the evaluation of a Florida Day Care Center case.

-The book titled - The ABCs of Child Injury - Legal Rights of the Injured Child - What Every Parent Should Know - has chapters on Day Care Center Injuries, School Injuries, Medical Care and Treatment, Homeowner's Insurance, and other topics.
-You can get this book for free at The ABCs of Child Injury.
-The book titled - Florida Day Care Center Injuries - Legal Rights of the Injured Child Building Blocks of Knowledge for Parents - has chapters on Indoor Facilities, Outdoor Facilities - Playgrounds, Staffing, Record Keeping, Emergency Procedures, and other topics.
-You can get this book for free at Florida Day Care Center Injuries.
+The book - Florida Day Care Center Injuries - Legal Rights of the Injured Child - Building Blocks of Knowledge for Parents - has chapters on Indoor Facilities, Outdoor Facilities, Emergency Procedures, Documentation, and other matters.
+You can get this book for free at Florida Day Care Center Injuries Book.